Attack on Kure (March 1945): Japanese attacks on Task Force 58

 Japanese aircraft were dispatched at dawn to strike Task Force 58, with their attacks being focused on Task Group 58.2.
 At 7:10 AM a Japanese aircraft arrived undetected over the Task Group, and hit the aircraft carrier USS Wasp with a single bomb.
 The bomb penetrated deep into the ship, and exploded in her galley.
 This killed many of the cooks and mess attendants who were preparing breakfast, and started fires.
 Due to efficient damage control, the fires were extinguished within 15 minutes, and the carrier resumed flying operations at 8:00 AM.
 However, 101 of her crew were killed and 269 wounded.
 A near-miss by a kamikaze shortly after 8 AM caused minor damage.

 The aircraft carrier USS Franklin was also attacked.
 While she was launching her second strike of the day at 7:08 AM, the ship was struck by two bombs dropped from a Japanese aircraft which had also avoided detection.
 Huge fires rapidly broke out throughout Franklin, and weapons which had been loaded onto her strike aircraft exploded as the fire reached them.
 Franklin's crew managed to save the ship, but 724 were killed and 265 wounded.
-32 Vought F4U Corsair fighters, 15 Grumman TBM Avenger torpedo bombers, 7 Curtiss SB2C Helldiver dive bombers, and 5 Grumman F6F Hellcat fighters, 59 planes total, were destroyed by the Japanese attack.

 Air to air combat

 Task Force 58 began flying off fighter aircraft which were to sweep over the airfields around Kure at 6:18 AM on 19 March.
 As they approached Kure, the 20 Grumman F6F Hellcats of VBF-17 encountered 40 fighters from the Imperial Japanese Navy Air Service's elite 343rd Kōkūtai.
-In a battle which lasted 25 minutes, six American and four Japanese fighters were shot down.
+In a battle which lasted 25 minutes, six American pilots were lost as well as four Japanese.

 Other engagements between American and Japanese fighters were fought around the Kure area throughout 19 March.
 Some of the Japanese pilots flew two sorties.
 The total casualties from this fighting, including the engagement between VBF-17 and the 343rd Kōkūtai, was 14 American and 25 Japanese aircraft shot down.